Wonderfall/dockerfiles/nextcloud/README.md

 You can update everything with `docker-compose pull` followed by `docker-compose up -d`.

 ### Reverse proxy
-Of course you can use your own solution to do so ! nginx, Haproxy, Caddy, h2o, there's plenty of choice and documentation about it on the Web.
+Of course you can use your own solution to do so! nginx, Haproxy, Caddy, h2o, there's plenty of choices and documentation about it on the Web.

 Personally I'm using nginx, so if you're using nginx, there are two possibilites :